Design arbitrary response filter

 This block brings the filter design capabilities of the

 to the Simulink® environment.

-See Arbitrary Response Filter Design Dialog Box — Main Pane for more information about the parameters of this block.
+See Arbitrary Response Filter Design — Main Pane for more information about the parameters of this block.
 The Data Types and Code Generation panes are not available for blocks in the DSP System Toolbox™ Filter Designs library.

 This button opens the Filter Visualization Tool (

 fvtool) from the Signal Processing Toolbox™ product.

 You can use the tool to display:

 Magnitude response, phase response, and group delay in the frequency domain.

 Impulse response and step response in the time domain.